dapr/docs/daprdocs/content/en/reference/errors/_index.md

 description: "Information on Dapr errors and how to handle them"
 ---

-## Dapr Error Handling: Understanding the Error Models
+## Error handling: Understanding errors model and reporting

 Initially, errors followed the [Standard gRPC error model](https://grpc.io/docs/guides/error/#standard-error-model).
 However, to provide more detailed and informative error messages, an enhanced error model has been defined which aligns with the gRPC [Richer error model](https://grpc.io/docs/guides/error/#richer-error-model).